What is Laura Spelman Hall in New York City

 From wealthy English landowners to working girls without husbands to extended healthcare to The Abingdon, a home for the super wealthy — again.

 The former Laura Spelman Hall NYC is easy to find where Bleecker Street comes to an end.
-Abingdon Square awaits.
-Across the street is history.
+Abingdon Square interrupts the intersection.